Special Relativity (SR) is the theory of space and time discovered by Albert Einstein in 1905.

 The formula for s2 defines the geometry of space-time.

-Here's a summary of the logical progression so far:
+Here's a summary of what has been covered so far:

 It's not actually necessary to define